Environmental Impact Assessment Ordinance

 Construction Noise

-5.3 The assessment shall be based on standard acoustic principles.
-In case the proponent or consultant would like to assess whether a Construction Noise Permit (CNP) could be issued or not in the context of programming construction works, reference should be made to the relevant technical memoranda issued under the Noise Control Ordinance (NCO): the Technical Memorandum on Noise from Percussive Piling, the Technical Memorandum on Noise from Construction Work other than Percussive Piling, and the Technical Memorandum on Noise from Construction Work in Designated Areas.
-Where no sound power levels can be found in the Technical Memoranda, reference shall be made to BS 5228 Part I or noise emission levels measured in previous projects in Hong Kong.
+5.4 In case the proponent or consultant would like to assess whether a Construction Noise Permit could be issued or not in the context of programming construction works, reference should be made to the relevant technical memoranda issued under the Noise Control Ordinance.
+Where no sound power levels can be found in the technical memoranda under the Noise Control Ordinance, reference shall be made to sound power levels adopted in previous projects in Hong Kong or agreed with the Director.
+However, whether the Noise Control Authority would issue a Construction Noise Permit would depend on the application submitted according to the procedures laid down in the relevant technical memoranda issued under the Noise Control Ordinance rather than under the EIA process.

 Rail Noise

-5.5 The assessment methodology shall be agreed with the Director of Environmental Protection prior to the commencement of the assessment.
+5.5 The assessment methodology shall be agreed with the Director prior to the commencement of the assessment.

 6. Consideration of Mitigation Measures